uswds/uswds/README.md

 If you’re using another framework or package manager that doesn’t support `npm`, you can find the source files in this repository and use them in your project.
 Otherwise, we recommend that you follow the [download instructions](#download).
 Please note that the core team [isn’t responsible for all frameworks’ implementations](https://github.com/18F/web-design-standards/issues/877).

 If you’re interested in maintaining a package that helps us distribute the Draft U.S. Web Design Standards, the project’s build system can help you create distribution bundles to use in your project.
 Please read our [contributing guidelines](CONTRIBUTING.md#building-the-project-locally-with--gulp-) to locally build distributions for your framework or package manager.

-## Our use of branches

-The `staging` branch is the bleeding edge of development.
-When cutting a new [release](https://github.com/18F/web-design-standards/releases), we update the versioning on our files by branching off of the `staging` branch and submitting a pull request into our `release` branch.
-This helps to make `staging` a place that can always receive contributions, no matter where we are in the release process.
-New commits to `staging` are automatically deployed to [our staging site](https://standards-staging.usa.gov/).

-The `master` branch always holds the latest production-ready release.
-When cutting a [release](https://github.com/18F/web-design-standards/releases), we create a release branch from `staging` named for the new version: for example, `v0.9.x`.
-Once we’ve completed QA on that branch, we tag the release and merge it into the `master` branch.

-The branches `18f-pages` and `18f-pages-staging` _used_ to be the primary release and development branches, back when the site was hosted on `pages.18f.gov`.
-Those branches still auto deploy to 18F Pages, but will now only contain minimal redirects to the new site.

 ## Need installation help?